 A Parliamentary spokesperson said: "Parliament takes the issue of substance misuse very seriously and offers a range of welfare and health support services for those who need them.
 Parliament is a public place and we welcome over a million visitors a year who have access to the facilities.
 Should drug use be identified in Parliament, appropriate action would be taken."

 At home and abroad, the war on drugs is failing, as a major report by the International Drug Policy Consortium (IDPC) confirmed last year.
 Efforts to eliminate the illegal drug market have had little impact on global supplies, and instead had negative consequences on human rights, security, development and health.

 In Britain, we're experiencing levels of avoidable drug-related deaths not seen for decades, constituting almost a third of all drug-related deaths in Europe.
-In Portugal, which decriminalised drugs in 2001, drug deaths, HIV and hepatitis infections, problematic drug use and drug-related crime and incarceration rates have all decreased.
+In Portugal, which decriminalized drugs in 2001, drug deaths, HIV, and hepatitis infections, problematic drug use and drug-related crime and incarceration rates have all decreased.